dgelok/timer/README.md

 ### Changelog

 - Version 1 had some issues; it exported to the csv properly but had inaccuracies recording the time.
+- Version 1.1 fixed recording issues, updated README to a .md.

+### Next up

+- change csv so it becomes human-readable
+- add feature to list currently recorded projects and their totals
+- add feature to list current day's cumulative time
+- rewrite whole thing in JS!
+- wire up to a website